tobijjah/algorithms/README.md

-# algorithms
+# Stuff
-A set of arbitrary algorithms
+A set of arbitrary stuff like algorithms, math, visualizations, and short scripts.
+Maybe some prototypes.